LOISEL, Victor,

 USGenWeb NOTICE: Libraries and individual researchers may download this file

 for personal, non-commercial use only.
-Any other use requires
+Any other use requires written

 permission from the transcriber.